redpesk-common/platform-info-binding/docs/3-usages.md

 #### get_all_info

-And you have a verb called *'get_all_info'* that return a set of useful system information:
+And you have a verb called *'get_all_info'* that returns a set of useful system information:

 ```bash
 afb-client ws://localhost:8001/api